Vlinder Kenya Blue Carbon

 - Community education and upskilling

-- Support to women: they make up more than two thirds of the project's local staff
+- Support to women: they make up more than 50% of the project's local staff

 - Improving food security and food diversity